tacoroumen/otpot/README.md

 # OT Honey Pot using Docker

 ## Introduction
-> This project is still under development, but if you like it you can start it :)
+> This project is still under development, but if you like it you can star it :)

 This Docker project is a honey pot that contain OT (Operational Technology) services.